resteybar/lynette-skin-studio-website/README.md

 ## Social Media

-See Lynette's Skin Studio's website, customer results on Facebook, or even read customer reviews on our Yelp!
+See Lynette's Skin Studio's website, customer results on Facebook, or even read customer reviews on their Yelp!

 - Website at <a href="" target="_blank">`To Be Announced!
 Stay Tuned!`</a>
 - Facebook at <a href="https://www.facebook.com/LynetteSkinStudio/" target="_blank">`@LynetteSkinStudio`</a>